pravn27/javascript-tech-doc/docs/js-course-tutorials/namaste-js-course/readerDoc/E7-jsScopeChain.md

 # E7 - The Scope Chain, 🔥Scope & Lexical Environment

+> Diving deep into Scope, Lexical Environment, and The Scope Chain in JavaScript with a lot of code examples and visuals.
+This is a HOT interview topic and this video cover everything that happens under the hood.
+The video is a little long but I REQUEST YOU to watch it fully, this concept will help us in later videos. 🙏

+> Along with Code Examples, I've shown all these concepts visually so that it helps you better understand.
+And not only these, but I also covered a proper demo of Scope and The Scope chain in Browser.
+That's amazing, do watch it.
+You'll definitely fall in love with The Scope Chain in JS. ❤️

 - Scope in javascript directly related to Lexical Environment

 - Run below code and check the output